What is Energy Queensland?

 Teresa is currently a Consultant at McCullough Robertson Lawyers, specialising in taxation and governance in the not-for-profit sector.
 She was formerly a partner of Ashurst Lawyers and Deloitte Australia.

 In 2011, Teresa was named Woman Lawyer of the Year by the Women Lawyers Association of Queensland.
-She is the Deputy Chair of the Gold Coast Hospital & Health Services Board and Chair of the Law Council of Australia, Business Law Section.

 Previously, he was a Director of Ergon Energy Queensland, and the Managing Director for HRL Morrison & Co Australia, an infrastructure fund manager responsible for managing the NZX listed fund Infratil.

-He has served as the Chairman of Perth Energy, a vertically integrated energy retailer in Western Australia and as a non-executive Director for Lumo Energy, an energy retailer operating in Victoria, South Australia, New South Wales and Queensland.
+He has served as the Chair of Perth Energy, a vertically integrated energy retailer in Western Australia and as a non-executive director for Lumo Energy, an energy retailer operating in Victoria, South Australia, New South Wales and Queensland.
 He was also a non-executive Director of Infratil Energy Australia, a wholesale energy trading company.
 Vaughan was the Chief Executive Officer and Managing Director of Energy One, an electricity retailer, and a Director of Ferrier Hodgson.

 He has extensive experience, not only in the energy industry, but also in turn-around and corporate restructuring.
 Vaughan holds an MBA from the IMD Business School in Switzerland.